On this page:

 The first year

 The first year consists of academic core courses.
 Interdisciplinary courses such as ‘Law, justice and morality', 'Politics, power and governance’ and ‘Decision making’ help students foster a broad mindset and provide a good foundation in the disciplines.
-This in turn give them the required knowledge for the courses in the second and third years.
+This in turn gives them the required knowledge for the courses in the second and third year.

 In the methodological courses (‘Doing research’), students will learn about the main qualitative and quantitative research methods and techniques.
 At the end of each semester, in the integrated seminars, students conduct a project based on social challenges and themes, such as security, solidarity and global justice.

 By the end of the first year, students must choose one major.